Stop the MacDonald Street rat run

 Neither Coronation Property nor the City has assessed or modelled the impacts of this road on residential streets, safety and amenity.
 Community consultation has been minimal.

-Please sign our letter to Lord Mayor Clover Moore asking her to pause and consult the community on the future of this public space.
+Please sign our letter to Lord Mayor Clover Moore asking her to pause and consult the community on other options.

 January 2026 update